s3r1msultan/CTFs/HackDayCTF/Web/Your region's finest/README.md

 5. Forge new JWT with SQL injection for "favorite_product" key.
 6. Open `/favorite_product_info` and get the flag.

-Here you can see the full script to solve this task ([solution.py](https://github.com/s3r1msultan/CTFs/blob/main/HackDayCTF/Web/Your%20region's%20finest/solution.py)).
+Here you can see the full [script](solution.py) to solve this task.

 ```python
 import jwt, string, random, requests, logging, math, re, time